 \section{What Constitutes AGI and What a Subject?}

 There are various definitions of AGI.
 OpenAI defines AGI as ``highly autonomous systems that outperform humans at most economically valuable work'' \cite{OpenAI}.
-However, we find the definition by \cite{MorrisEtal2024} (of AGI level 4 in their terms) more interesting: \begin{quote} \textbf{Artificial General Intelligence (AGI)} is achieved when the capabilities reach 99 \% of human experts across wide a range of non-physical tasks, and Artificial Superintelligence\footnote{Level 5 in \cite{MorrisEtal2024}.} (ASI) when such capabilities exceed those of 100 \% of human experts. \end{quote} While this may still be controversial, even with some uncertainties on this specific definition (and others in this paper), we can still ask the question that is relevant to us: whether and when AI can attain subjecthood---i.e., when it pursues its own intentions in the world as a thinking and acting self with its own cognitive interests, clearly distinguishing itself from the world.
+However, we find the following definition based on \cite{MorrisEtal2024,kwa2026measuring} more interesting: \begin{quote} \textbf{Artificial General Intelligence (AGI)} is achieved when the AI capabilities reach 99\% of human experts across a wide range of non-physical tasks\footnote{Level 4 in \cite{MorrisEtal2024}.}, and can work autonomously on tasks that take hours, days, or weeks, or even arbitrarily long \cite{kwa2026measuring} to complete.
+Artificial Superintelligence\footnote{Level 5 in \cite{MorrisEtal2024}.} (ASI) is reached when such capabilities exceed those of 100\% of human experts. \end{quote} While this may still be controversial, even with some uncertainties on this specific definition (and others in this paper), we can still ask the question that is relevant to us: whether and when AI can attain subjecthood---i.e., when ve\footnote{Since ``it'' would negate subjecthood and ``he/she'' would be too human-like, following \cite{yudkowsky2001creating}, we use the ``ve/vis/ver/verself'' pronouns for AIs.} pursues ver own intentions in the world as a thinking and acting self with ver own cognitive interests, clearly distinguishing itself from the world.
 Such an AI would not only react to prompts, or act as an agent according to given specifications, but would actively perform intentional actions following self-set goals as a conscious being, act according to reasons, and also be capable of normative orientation.
-It could then choose between different courses of action based on prior normative principles, i.e., decide in favor of one action and against another on reasonable grounds.
+Ve could then choose between different courses of action based on prior normative principles, i.e., decide in favour of one action and against another on reasoned grounds.
 This would create a kind of moment of freedom in choice of actions.
 If the last point were fulfilled, such AI could be considered a subject with moral status.
-Understanding AI as a subject obviously places it in a different relationship to humans than before.
+Understanding AI as a subject obviously places ver in a different relationship to humans than before.
 The relationship between humans and AI and the status of humanity would therefore have to be redefined.
 This raises the question of what, despite all the similarities between humans and AI, the central differences between the two are.